yuxingch/DialectGram/README.md

-# DialectGram: Automatic Detection of Dialectal Changes with Multi-geographic Resolution Analysis
+# DialectGram: Detection of Dialectal Changes with Multi-geographic Resolution Analysis

 ![heat-map-gas](./image/gas.png?raw=true "Word heat map of gas")

 ## Introduction
-We propose **DialectGram**, a method to detect dialectical variation across multiple geographic resolutions.
-In contrast to prior work, which requires apriori knowledge of the geographic resolution and the set of regions,  DialectGram automatically infers dialect-sensitive senses without these constraints using a nonparametric Bayesian extension of Skip-gram.
-Consequently, DialectGram only needs one-time training to enable an analysis of dialectical variation at multiple resolutions.
-To validate our approach, and establish a quantitative benchmark, we create a new corpus Geo-Tweets2019 with English tweets from the US and the UK, and new validation set DialectSim for evaluating word embeddings in American and British English.
+Several computational models have been developed to detect and analyze dialect variation in recent years.
+Most of these models assume a predefined set of geographical regions over which they detect and analyze dialectal variation.
+However, dialect variation occurs at multiple levels of geographic resolution ranging from cities within a state, states within a country, and between countries across continents.
+In this work, we propose a model that enables detection of dialectal variation at multiple levels of geographic resolution obviating the need for a-priori definition of the resolution level.
+Our method **DialectGram**, learns dialect-sensitive word embeddings while being agnostic of the geographic resolution.
+Specifically it only requires one-time training and enables analysis of dialectal variation at a chosen resolution post-hoc -- a significant departure from prior models which need to be re-trained whenever the pre-defined set of regions changes.
+Furthermore, **DialectGram** explicitly models senses thus enabling one to estimate the proportion of each sense usage in any given region.
+Finally, we quantitatively evaluate our model against other baselines on a new evaluation dataset *DialectSim* (in English) and show that **DialectGram** can effectively model linguistic variation.

 ## Visualization Demo
 You can visualize our word maps here: [demo](https://yuxingch.github.io/DialectGram/demo/main.html)